Arrowhead Plant care indoors

 Root rot is a common problem caused by overwatering or poor drainage.
 If your plant is wilting despite regular watering, check the roots.
 Healthy roots are white, while rotting roots are mushy and dark.
 The way I treat root rot is to trim away the affected roots and repot them in fresh, well-draining soil.
 Adjust your watering schedule to prevent recurrence.

 The Arrowhead Plant is an indoor plant.
-But can be planted outdoors where there are no freezing temperatures.
+But it can be planted outdoors where there are no freezing temperatures.
 Anything below 35 degrees Fahrenheit and it will die.

 Arrowhead Plant Care Indoors